 Rodger received his M.D. from the Philipps University in Marburg, Germany in 1993 and his foreign medical license for the U.S. in 1994.
 He was a postdoctoral fellow at The Rockefeller University, St. Jude Children’s Research Hospital and the Skirball Institute NYU Medical Center.
 During his academic career Rodger authored numerous publications, among them articles in Nature, Nature Medicine and Molecular Cell.
 Rodger is co-inventor of five patents.

-Before that, Megan spent five years at Novartis through a period of rapid growth.
-Here, she served as Head of Talent and Culture Development for the entire global Research organization and additionally held several senior HR business partner roles in the US and in the UK.
-Megan also worked in Leadership Development at Amgen and HR Business Partnership at Bristol-Myers Squibb.
-Earlier in her career, she worked in Talent Acquisition at a software start-up company that was an outgrowth of MIT Sloan Business School, which was subsequently acquired by Lucent Technologies.
+Before that, Megan spent five years at Novartis through a period of rapid growth, most recently serving as Head of Talent and Culture Development for the entire Research organization globally, and held several senior HR business partner roles in the US and in the UK.
+Megan also worked in Leadership Development at Amgen and HR Business Partnership at Bristol-Myers Squibb and earlier in her career in Talent Acquisition at a software start-up company as an outgrowth of MIT Sloan Business School that was acquired by Lucent Technologies.

 Megan earned both her Bachelor’s degree in Psychology and Economics and her Master’s degree in Human Resources and Organizational Behavior from Cornell University.